Azure-Samples/key-vault-recovery-python/README.md

     export AZURE_SUBSCRIPTION_ID={your subscription id}
     ```

-7. Run the samples.
+7. Run the samples, optionally specifying a space delimited list of specific samples to run.

     ```
-    python run_all_samples.py
+    python run_all_samples.py [samplename[ samplename...]]
     ```

 ## Minimum Requirements